madhur-tandon/lapinmq/README.md

 p.stop()
 ```

-**NOTE:**: It is recommended to configure alternate exchanges if a message is unroutable.
+**NOTE:** It is recommended to configure alternate exchanges if a message is unroutable.
 This is because `lapinmq` assumes best practices i.e. the publisher is made to crash instead of discarding a message which is unroutable.
 This is to avoid subsequent dropping of unroutable messages.
 A crash serves as an instant feedback to look into the issue.

 ### Receiving Messages